 We rely on the doctors and other medical professionals who work in our network to make proper clinical decisions regarding the diagnosis and treatment of their patients.
 Although we develop treatment protocols for doctors, provide periodic training for medical professionals in our network of centers on proper treatment procedures and techniques and host seminars and conferences to facilitate consultation among doctors providing services in our network of centers, we ultimately rely on our hospital partners to maintain proper control over the clinical activities of each center and over the doctors and other medical professionals who work in such centers.
 Any incorrect clinical decisions on the part of doctors and other medical professionals or any failure by our hospital partners to properly manage the clinical activities of each center may result in unsatisfactory treatment outcomes, patient injury or possibly death.
 Although part of the liability for any such incidents may rest with our partner hospitals and the doctors and other medical professionals they employ, we may be made a party to any such liability claim which, regardless of its merit or eventual outcome, could result in significant legal defense costs for us, harm our reputation, and otherwise have a material adverse effect on our business, financial condition and results of operations.
 The centers in our network have experienced claims as to a limited number of medical disputes since they commenced operations.
 As of December 31, 2009, three centers in our network have agreed to pay an aggregate amount of approximately RMB100,000 (US\$14,650) to settle such claims.
-Any expenses resulting from such claims are generally required to be accounted for as expenses of the relevant center, which could reduce our revenue derived from such center.
-We do not carry malpractice or other liability that may result from such claims.
-For our specialty cancer hospitals that are currently under development, we will likely face direct liability claims for any such incid
+Any expenses resulting from such liability claims are generally required to be accounted for as expenses of the relevant center, which could reduce our revenue derived from such center.
+We do not carry malpractice or other liability insurance at many of the centers in our network, and at those centers that do carry such insurance, it may not be sufficient to cover any potential liability that may result from such claims.
+For our specialty cancer hospitals that are currently under development, we will likely face direct liability claims for any such incidents.